We are Engineers.

 Whether it’s recording up-and-coming talent in the studios, working FOH at your favourite venues, or planning tours and living on the road that makes you excited to be a part of this industry, Spirit Studios will help you develop the skills that will make you invaluable to any session, gig or tour you work on.

 From the very beginning of your course, you will learn to use industry-standard equipment in our professional facilities.
-And with access to both studios and our purpose-built live venue in your own time, you will have every opportunity here to perfect your skills and become confident in running sessions and dealing with artists, as well as build up a strong understanding of acoustics, stage monitoring and live event production.
+And with access to our studios and our purpose-built live venue in your own time, you will have every opportunity here to perfect your skills and become confident in running sessions and dealing with artists, as well as build up a strong understanding of acoustics, stage monitoring and live event production.

 Helping our students build the skills and attitude they need to get jobs or go self-employed in the creative industries is central to this course, and you will learn everything you need to know about breaking into the sectors you are interested in, becoming self-employed, maintaining work and building your professional profile.
 With career development modules running through all three years and an industry work placement as part of your studies, you will leave Spirit Studios as a well equipped professional with industry experience under your belt and an edge over the competition, giving you the best chance of success in the creative industries.